Dark Horse Paul Runs Well on the Web

-Representative RON PAUL (Republican, Texas; 2008 Presidential Candidate): Well, I think the party has lost its way.
+RON PAUL: Well, I think the party has lost its way.

 SMITH: That's Congressman Ron Paul at the Republican presidential candidate debate in South Carolina where he didn't make too many friends.
 He was the only candidate there opposing the war in Iraq or suggesting that U.S. foreign policy led to 9/11.

 PAUL: Unidentified Man: (unintelligible) to comment on that?

 SMITH: Congressman Paul was about to be thrust into the headlines as he was taken on by former New York Mayor Rudy Giuliani.

 RUDY GIULIANI: I don't think I've ever heard that before, and I've heard some pretty absurd explanations for September 11th.

 GIULIANI: And I would ask the congressman to withdraw that comment and tell us that he didn't really mean that.

 SMITH: Oh, but Paul didn't back down.
 And the rest of the Republican field looked ready to lynch the guy.
 After the debate, something strange happened when TV viewers voted on who won.

 SEAN HANNITY: First place Ron Paul, surprisingly, 30 percent.